 Spec-wise, the 2020 Zephyrus S15 gets an 8Core Intel Comet Lake i7-10875H processor, which outperforms the 6-Core i7-9750H by a fair margin in demanding loads, but still requires a lot of power at full load, as still a 14++++ nm bin.

 As for the GPU, what we have here is the top-tier Nvidia 2080 Super in a Max-Q implementation, with variable TDP limits between the several performance modes, starting at 60W on the Silent profile, and up to 105W in certain titles on the Turbo profile.
-The thermal module can cope with this sort of power, as it was previously designed to cool a 115W RTX 2070 in the 2019 Zephyrus S generation, and Asus also apply liquid metal compound from the factory on their entire 2020 ROG lineup.
+The thermal module can cope with this sort of power, as it was previously designed to cool a 115W RTX 2070 in the 2019 Zephyrus S generation.
+Asus also apply liquid metal compound on the CPU from the factory on their entire 2020 ROG lineup.
 They claim that helps lower temperatures in combined loads, and we’ll get in-depth on that matter further down.

 The updated Intel platform also supports 3200 MHz DDR4 memory, which makes a significant difference in certain loads.
 Our configuration gets 32 GB of RAM in dual-channel.
 16 GB of RAM are still soldered on the laptop’s motherboard, so there’s a single DIMM available inside for upgrades.
 That means that while in theory, you can put up to 48 GB of RAM on this notebook, only 32 GB will work in dual-channel and that is the configuration I’d recommend.